matrup01/data_import_modules/README.md

     pad (float) ... moves the colormap away from the axis, default-0 togglecbar (bool) ... toggles colorbar, default-True
     xlims (list of str) ... takes 2 strings in "H:M:S"-format and uses them as xlims

+2.2   NewFData(file,bg_file,**kwargs)

+    creates a NewFData-object (forced trigger mode)
+    In contrast to FData all data is represented using Fluorescence Index, which is calculated using all the counts within a second whose fluorescence is higher than mean + std * sigma of the background and normalized by the measurement_frequency

+    file (str) ... takes a Fspec produced .csv-file or a .fspec-file (if a .fspec-file is given, every other argument will be ignored) bg_file (str) ... takes a FSpec-produced .csv-file or a .fspec-file

+    sigma (float) ... decides when a count differs from background (similar to WIBS), default-CCS811 measurement_frequency (int) ... default-100
+    start (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp

+2.2.1 NewFData.save(filename,**kwargs)

+    saves the NewFData-object as an .fspec-file

+    file(str) ... filename

+    start (str,optional) ... takes a str in 'hh:mm:ss'-format and only saves data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only saves data acquired before that timestamp

+2.2.2 NewFData.quickplot(channelno)

+    draws the Fluorescence Index of one channel over time

+    channelno (int) ... decides which channel should be plotted

+2.2.3 NewFData.quickheatmap()

+    draws a heatmap of all channels over time

 3.    ccs811.py